“Wear Something Different, So You Don’t Look Like A Clone” – The Life And Work Of Vivienne Westwood

 Let It Rock & SEX

-One can say that Westwood designed the blueprint for Punk fashion.
-Provocative t-shirt graphics, big mohair knit sweaters, tartan pants and a lot of pins ad needles… A look that was soon adopted by outsiders and misfits worldwide.
+One can say that she designed the blueprint for Punk fashion.
+Provocative t-shirt graphics, big mohair knit sweaters, tartan pants, and a lot of pins and needles… A look that was soon adopted by outsiders and misfits worldwide.

 Pirates, Buffalo Girls And Her First Collections

-Westwood’s first real collection debuted in 1981 under the name of Pirates.
+Her first real collection debuted in 1981 under the name of Pirates.
 As the name suggests, it was clearly inspired by the clothing of sea marauders.
-Her following collections Buffalo Girls (1982) was inspired by Western themes, while you can guess what the inspiration behind 1983’s Witches collection was…
+Her following collection Buffalo Girls (1982) was inspired by Western themes, while you can guess what the inspiration behind 1983’s Witches collection was…

 Her Buffalo Girls collection was also featured in Malcolm McLaren’s music video for his song Buffalo Gals, which went down in history as one of the first hiphop music videos of all time – with a cast fully clad in Vivienne Westwood.

 She described her artistic work from the time of 1981 to 1985 as “New Romantic” and her projects from 1988 to 1991 as the “The Pagan Years“.
-Her inspiration clearly shifted from Punk aesthetic to fashion inspired by royalty, upper class and even ballet.
+Westwoods inspiration clearly shifted from Punk aesthetic to fashion inspired by royalty, upper class, and even ballet.

-After her divorce from McLaren, Westwood continued producing clothing and in 1987 introduced the world to one of fashions most iconic logos – the Orb.
-The Vivienne Westwood Orb resembles the Sovereigns Orb which is one of the British crown jewels, created for the coronation of King Charles II.
-A very punk way to highjack this famous jewel and adapt it as your own, but at the end of the day more than fitting.
+After the divorce from McLaren, she continued producing clothing and in 1987 introduced the world to one of fashion’s most iconic logos – the Orb.
+The Vivienne Westwood Orb resembles the Sovereigns Orb, which is one of the British crown jewels, created for the coronation of King Charles II.
+A very punk way to hijack this famous jewel and adapt it as her own, but at the end of the day, more than fitting.

-While changing her style and inspirations over the decades, Vivienne Westwood has always been an inspiration for creatives and a vehicle to introduce the world to subcultures such as Punk and Hiphop.
-Even though in later years she often mentioned of “not being a punk anymore”.
+While changing our style and inspirations over the decades, Vivienne Westwood has always been an inspiration for creatives and a vehicle to introduce the world to subcultures such as Punk and Hiphop.
+Even though in later years we often mentioned “not being a punk anymore”.

 This Woman Was Once (Is Still) A Punk